Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: Away-step and Blended Pairwise Conditional Gradients

-As in the preceding proofs, the backtracking line search in Algorithm~\ref{backtrack} will either output a point $\gamma_t = \gamma_{\max}$ or $\gamma_t < \gamma_{\max}$.
-In any case, and regardless of if a Frank-Wolfe step (Line~\ref{alg:appx:fw_step}) or an away step (Line~\ref{alg:appx:afw_step}) is chosen, Algorithm~\ref{backtrack} will find and output a smoothness estimate $L_t$ and a step size $\gamma_t$ such that:
+As in the preceding proofs, the backtracking line search in \cref{backtrack} will either output a point $\gamma_t = \gamma_{\max}$ or $\gamma_t < \gamma_{\max}$.
+In any case, for both AFW and BPCG, and regardless of the type of step taken, \cref{backtrack} will find and output a smoothness estimate $L_t$ and a step size $\gamma_t$ such that: